DorianSafaa/Pewlett-Hackard-Analysis/README.md

 ## Results

 Based on the result we found out that:

 •	There are 72458 employees in total that are retiring soon.

 ![Capture](https://user-images.githubusercontent.com/66279829/160301328-61c79f30-5370-4b37-9107-178514c515a8.PNG)

-•	36% of the retiring employees are senior engineers
+•	36% of the retiring employees are senior engineers.

 •	34% of the retiring employees are senior staff.

 •	Other titles are 13% Engineers, 11% Staff, 5% Technique Leaders,  and less than 2% Assistant Engineers and Managers.

 ![Capture](https://user-images.githubusercontent.com/66279829/160301396-366984e1-78a8-4056-af4c-0921a278cc3b.PNG)

 •	There are 1549 employees that are eligible for the mentorship program.

 ![Capture](https://user-images.githubusercontent.com/66279829/160301618-52dc8e41-b555-497a-b0b8-e2e48c45d1e6.PNG)